karkipra/AI-Fun/NastyaChatbot/README.md

 # Nastya Chatbot

+__Update__: Version 4.0 works perfectly with Heroku!
+Please find the app here: [Nastya Chatbot](nastya-chatbot.herokuapp.com).
+I was able to cut down on the number of documents and figure out how to instantiate Bulk API only once to prevent massive data usage.

 __Update__: Version 3.0 makes the chatbot compatible with Heroku!
 However, the Heroku add-on doesn't allow much data usage in their free mode hehe so I'm sticking to local development for now.
 Stay tuned!

 __Update__: Version 2.0 is out!
 Newer, bigger, and cleaner data.